conda/ceps/cep-4.md

 ## Changes that could be made

-1. Adding emoticons to PRs to quickly show what the intent of it is. 🛠️ for refactor, 🐛 for bug fix, etc
+1. Adding emoticons to PRs to quickly show what the intent of it is. 🛠️ for refactor, 🐛 for bug fix, etc (examples [here](https://gitmoji.dev/))
-2. Enforcing linting on PRs
+1. Enforcing linting on PRs
-3. Make use of the "Discussions" tab to add and facilitate conversations and help
+1. Make use of the "Discussions" tab to add and facilitate conversations and help
+1. PR template.
+No more guessing what it should look like or assuming everyone will know it

 ## Motivation